kritsadakjt-code/social-media/README.md

 npm install
 cp .env.example .env
 ```
-*(Ensure you fill in your AWS credentials, JWT secret, and Kafka/RabbitMQ URLs in the `.env` file).*
+*(Fill in the values in `.env` — see `.env.example` for the full list of required variables.)*

 ### Run Infrastructure
-Start MongoDB, Redis, Kafka, and RabbitMQ:
+Start MongoDB, Redis, RabbitMQ, Kafka, Kafka UI, and Schema Registry:
 ```bash
 docker-compose up -d
 ```